 - If inflation goes ‘down’ this is called a deflation.
 This means you won’t lose the money you’ve invested into the savings account, but you may not earn much interest.
 (Sometimes during deflation, you may earn no interest at all)

-- If you do receive interest over the fixed-term of your savings, you’ll normally need to pay tax on the interest earnt.
+- If you do receive interest over the fixed-term of your savings, you’ll normally need to pay tax on the interest accrued.
 If you’re unsure whether you’re affected, please speak to a professional finance advisor to assess your situation.

 - If you want to close your account or withdraw money (if its allowed – see the terms and conditions), you’ll typically have to pay a penalty fee.
 This amount varies depending on which provider you use.
 Sometimes it can be a ‘fixed amount’, for other providers it might be a percentage.